-If you are wishing to apply for a Portugal Schengen visa you will be pleased to know that the Portugal embassies have reopened for business and are now processing visas for travel to Portugal.
+If you are wishing to apply for a Portuguese Schengen visa you will be pleased to know that the Portugal embassies have reopened for business and are now processing visas for travel to Portugal.
 The processing of Portugal visas can take up to 12 weeks due to high demand for appointments.

-We strongly advise to apply as soon as possible to ensure that you are approved for a Portugal Schengen visa in time for your trip.
+We strongly advise to apply as soon as possible to ensure that you are approved for a Portuguese Schengen visa in time for your trip.
 You will not be allowed on your flight without a valid visa document.

 What is a Portugal Schengen Visa?

 A Schengen Visa is an official travel document.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.

 The Schengen Area is a zone in which 26 European countries have abolished their internal borders to allow for free and unrestricted movement of people, while also adhering to common rules for controlling external borders and combating criminality by bolstering the common judicial system and police cooperation.